Enjoying the lectures at the Korean Bojagi Forum in 2016 in Suwon.

 It was while I was studying for my C&G qualification back in 2009 that I discovered the work of Chunghie Lee a Korean textile artist and teacher.
 It was her work No Name Woman at the Festival of Quilts that introduced me to Bojagi (Korean wrapping cloths) and since then I have been researching this textile tradition.
 When I attended the Korean Bojagi Forum in Suwon in Korea in 2016 I was able to carry out more indepth research about the historical and cultural traditions of this wonderful textile art.

-Returning to Korea in 2018 to attend the Korean Bojagi Forum for a solo artist exhibition representing the UK was a chance to exhibit my work directly to a Korean audience.
+Returning to Korea in 2018 as an invited bojagi artist representing the UK at the international Korean Bojagi Forum was a chance to exhibit my work directly to a Korean audience.

-My research has led me to be publising a book about Bojagi which is due out in the summer of 2019.
+The culmination of my research has been my new book, Bojagi: Design and techniques in Korean textile art which will be published by Batsford books in August 2019.
 This is an excting opportunity to share my knoweldge about how and why tradtional bojagi were made as well as how contemporay textile artists are interpreting these ideas in their own innovative work.